 Students are generally enrolled automatically at the beginning of the term, based on registration information.

-To find your UHIP card, you should receive an email to your Brock email with a copy of your card.
+To find your UHIP card, please check your Brock student email (including the junk inbox) to find a message from Cowan with the subject “Welcome to the University Health Insurance Plan”.
 If you have not seen that email by the beginning of the term, please check your “Junk Mail” folder.

 - You will not receive a physical card, but if you want a physical one, we suggest you print it out and have it laminated to avoid water damage!